deviant art

 #1: What is metre?

-Technical Language: The most well known metre, 'Accentual Syllabic Metre' is the rhythmic arrangement of syl
+Technical Language: The most well known metre, 'Accentual Syllabic Metre' is the rhythmic arrangement of syllables and patterns of stresses in a poetic line.

 A brief history of the sonnet